Within our BAME and LGBTQ+ Learner Communities

 You can also explore the previous work of this cluster as part of the Evidence for Enhancement Theme.

-As part of this project, the collaborative cluster will deliver a series of professional development events in 2021.
-All webinars will explore:
+As part of this project, the collaborative cluster delivered a series of professional development events in 2021.
+These explored:

 - what aspects of the curricula can impact negatively on BAME and LGBTQ+ students' mental wellbeing?

 - what key issues should be considered when designing inclusive curricula to address the needs of students from BAME and LGBTQ+ student communities to ensure their mental wellbeing?

 For our fourth and final webinar we were joined by Gareth Hughes to discuss research and insights from his work in supporting the mental wellbeing of students, including those from BAME and LGBTQ+ communities.
 The webinar: